cebert/examples-ai-bedrock-agent-national-parks/README.md

 # AWS Bedrock Agent National Parks Service Example

 This repository demonstrates how AWS Bedrock can be used to create AI Agents that can fetch information on users' behalf.
-The Agent in this example repo can answer questions about U.S National Parks using a Lambda as its action handler.
+The Agent in this example repo can answer questions about U.S National Parks.
+This project deploys a working AI Agent that can answer questions about national parks and calls an actual, publicly exposed API by the U.S National Parks.

 This project leverages Amazon Bedrock, Bedrock Action Groups, Amazon CDK, and AWS Lambda and integrates with the U.S. National Parks Service API to serve as a realistic demonstration.